Serenity 6.4.3 Release Notes (2023-01-07)

 ]

-As part of our transition to ES modules, we rewrote the Dashboard page using ES modules.
-We removed many legacy and out-of-date components such as jquery.knob
+As part of our transition to ES modules, we have rewritten the Dashboard page using ES modules.
+In this process, we removed many legacy and outdated components, such as jquery.knob

 , jquery.icheck